 Optimize your school or group's participation in National Green Week by following the easy steps below.
 Don't forget - One of the most important parts of a successful Green Week campaign is sharing your stories and successes with schools across the nation so we can learn from one another.

-Schools can choose any week from February 3 until April 25, 2014 to be their Green Week!
+Schools can choose any week from the first full week in February until the end of April to be their Green Week!

 Create a free member account with GEF.
 Already a member?
 Great, you can move onto Step 2!

 You can choose any week between the first week of February and the end of April to be your National Green Week.
 Don't forget that Earth Day is April 22.
 It's easy to make your Green Week projects and activities part of your Earth Day celebrations.

 Choose from GEF's six sustainability themed programs.
 The theme and scope of participation is up to you - Districts, schools, grades, and classrooms can share the same theme, or each can do something different and then gather together to present their success stories.
 Each sustainability theme includes free lessons, activities, tips and more!
 Some even have their own contests!

 - Principals, send this letter to teachers to educate them on National Green Week's Sustainability Themes.
 The letter will: